 When Hugh Deery, Nord Krauskopf, Ned Jarrett, and Stew Reamer gathered promoters in Daytona Beach in 1972, no one knew whether a workshop for promoters could succeed.
-There were earlier informal gatherings of promoters, but the 1972 Daytona meeting, not yet named an “RPM Workshop,” was the first national gathering for promoters.
-Deery and Reamer came back in January and February 1974 with the first “RPM Promoters Workshops” at Riverside, California, and Daytona Beach.
-Today, it’s difficult to appreciate the obstacles Deery and Reamer overcame establishing the Workshops.
+There were earlier informal gatherings of promoters, but the 1972 Daytona meeting, not yet named an “RPM Promoters Workshop,” was the first national promoters gathering.
+Deery and Reamer came back in 1974 with the first “RPM Promoters Workshops” at Riverside, California, and Daytona Beach.
+Today, it’s difficult to appreciate the obstacles they overcame establishing the Workshops.
 Promoters of the day considered colleagues adversaries, and promoters, leading racing organizations, and industry suppliers, protected their turf jealously.
-Some tried to prevent the development of the Workshops, but Reamer, with his monthly newsletter, Racing Promotion Monthly, as the driving force, persevered.
-Now, almost 50 years later, everyone understands how the Workshops have bolstered grassroots racing.
+Some tried to prevent the development of the Workshops, but Reamer, with Racing Promotion Monthly, as the driving force, persevered.
+Now, almost 50 years later, everyone understands how valuable the Workshops are to grassroots racing.

 As you navigate this website, remember that the fraternity of promoters is small, numbering barely a thousand, and that despite the faceless nature of the World Wide Web, this is your portal to a tight-knit community of small business people who stand ready to work with you.
-Today, the anonymity of the Web dominates our daily life.
-Each passing day, many wonder where congeniality, cooperation, and personal service have gone.
-This website is RPM’s Web presence, but more important, it is your portal to personal service and support from seasoned short track promoters.
-Click around the site, but remember that personal service is a phone call away (715.536.1067) where Stewart Doty, the editor of RPM, will answer and assist you.
-You can email firstname.lastname@example.org, and receive a prompt response to your inquiry.
+This website is RPM’s Web presence, but more important, it is your portal to personal service and support.
+Click around, but remember that personal service is a phone call away (715.536.1067) where Stewart Doty, the editor of RPM, will answer and assist.
+Or, you can email firstname.lastname@example.org, and receive a prompt response.
 We look forward to assisting you.

-The short track community every season welcomes new promoters, passionate ladies, and gentlemen eager for the challenge of track operation.
-Some find track operation and promotion bewildering, different and more complex than expected.
-When this happens, seasoned promoters stand ready to become friends, advisers, and mentors.
-They remember their early weekly challenges, and the difficulty of figuring out where to turn for answers when they began.
-They remember discovering the RPM Newsletter and attending their first Workshop where they found promoters with similar operations willing to share ideas, to network and lend a hand.
-They found colleagues they could confide in and compare notes with every week throughout the season.
+The short track community continually welcomes new promoters, passionate people eager for the challenge of track operation.
+Some find promotion bewildering, not what they expected.
+But, seasoned promoters stand ready to become friends, advisers, and mentors.
+They remember their early challenges, and the difficulty of finding answers when they began.
+They remember discovering Racing Promotion Monthly and attending their first Workshop where they found promoters with similar operations sharing ideas and networking, lending a hand.
+They found colleagues they could compare notes with throughout the season.
 If you’re soon to become a promoter, or in your first season or two, the RPM Newsletter and the Workshops are your resource, your “go-to” for ideas, advice and a sympathetic ear.

-Set aside time to attend an RPM Promoters Workshop next winter and opt in now for a sample copy of Racing Promotion Monthly and to receive monthly updates.
+Set aside time to attend an RPM Promoters Workshop next winter and opt in now at the right to read Racing Promotion Monthly and receive monthly updates.